 The audio level meter gives you an indication of your microphone input volume.
 Try to keep your levels around the 75% mark and in the green – if you notice them jumping into the orange or red occasionally, you’ll want to lower the input volume (see below) to avoid recording distorted audio.

-Tapping the microphone icon will give you complete control over your connected RØDE microphone, including settings such as input level, high-pass filter, pad, split or merged recording, GainAssist, and enabling the ME Mic on the Wireless ME.
-You can also access advanced settings by tapping the arrow – these include the high-frequency boost, compressor, noise gate, and the APHEX® Aural Exciter™ and Big Bottom™ processors.
+Tapping the microphone icon will give you complete control over your connected RØDE microphone.
+Depending on which product you're using, this can include settings such as input level, high-pass filter, pad, split or merged recording, GainAssist and more.
+You can also access advanced settings (if your microphone offers them) by tapping the arrow.
+These include the high-frequency boost, compressor, noise gate and the APHEX®️ Aural Exciter™️ and Big Bottom™️ processors.
 Compatible RØDE microphones include:

-Note: If you aren’t using a RØDE microphone, this menu will just give you control over your iPhone microphone’s input level.
+Note: If you are using a device not listed above, this menu will just offer control over input level.